faaaaabi/fablab-api-gateway/README.md

 - [ ] To be continued

 ## LICENSE
-MIT - see LICENSE file
+GNU GPLv3 - see LICENSE file